jaafaralaswad/Improved-Brick-Finite-Elements-for-Beam-Problems/README.md

 ## The Boundary Value Problem

 In order to construct a complete BVP, we need to bring together kinematics, balance relations and material law, in addition to the boundary conditions.
-All quantities are formulated in the **reference configuration** using **convective coordinates** for better structural mechanical interpretation and later implementation flexibility.
+We formulate the problem using **convective coordinates** for better structural mechanical interpretation and later implementation flexibility.

 ### 1. Kinematics